mprtcz/Tetris/README.md

 # Tetris

 A Java application implementing popular [Tetris](https://en.wikipedia.org/wiki/Tetris) game.
-The Game starts after pressing START Button at the bottom of the screen.Next to it, there is a checkbox which allows the application to play music during gameplay.
+The Game starts after pressing `START` Button at the bottom of the screen.
+Next to it, there is a checkbox which allows the application to play music during gameplay.

 The music's source: [Tetris Meets Metal - Youtube](https://www.youtube.com/watch?v=lGkyL_MF-lw)